 - Residency for five years, with the ability to renew

 - Bring into Nicaragua up to US$20,000 worth of household goods for your own home, duty free

-- Import one automobile for personal or general use and pay no import tax or protective tariff and sell it after five years, again exempt from consumer sales tax
+- Import one automobile (value $25,000 or less) for personal or general use and pay no import tax or protective tariff and sell it after five years, again exempt from consumer sales tax

 - Import an additional vehicle every five years under the same duty exemptions.

 There are, of course, some stipulations and restrictions.
 According to Article 8 of the law, a foreign retiree “cannot work in any industrial or commercial activity or hold a job paid in local currency.”
 But the Nicaraguan consulate in the United States assures us that the law is open to liberal interpretation.
 If you want to open a small hotel or restaurant, for example, an enterprise that would benefit the community in some way, say by attracting tourists or creating jobs, then you’d merely have to present your plan to the Ministry of Economy and Industry and ask for an exception to the rule.